GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 [Appendix B. Examples and Templates](#appendix-b-examples-and-templates) includes an example of a decision tree of the risk assessment process flow that defines the Federation Assurance Levels for the communities of users and transactions in Step 1.<sup>19</sup>

-{% include alert-info.html heading="Key Point" content="The results of a DIRA do not change established credential processes.
-The results impact the various credentials at a level can be used (e.g., if a DIRA arrives at IAL2, this allows the use of IAL2 but does not change the requirement of downgrading an IAL3 process to an IAL2 process)." %}
+{% include alert-info.html heading="Key Point" content="The DIRA provides a minimum level and does not change established credentialing proceses.
+For example, if a DIRA arrives at AAL2, agency leadership may decice to allow an AAL2 credential but it should not downgrade or alter an AAL3 credentialing process to AAL2." %}

 ## Step 3.
 Determine Steps to Meet Assurance Levels